 If a dental office or dentist is discovered to have violated HIPAA, they may be subject to fines and sanctions.
 The fist HIPAA violation penalty for a dental office was issued in 2015.

 Fines for HIPAA violations are usually issued by the Office for Civil Rights (OCR), part of the Department of Health and Human Services.
-However, in this case, it was Indiana’s Office for the Attorney General.
-The $12,000 fine was levied against Dr Joseph Beck for the inappropriate care of protected health information (PHI) of over 56,000 patients.
+However, in this case, it was Indiana’s Office of the Attorney General that issued the penalty.
+Under the HITECH Act, attorneys general have the authority to file civil suits against HIPAA covered entities over HIPAA violations.
+In this case, the $12,000 financial penalty was levied against Dr. Joseph Beck for the improper disposal of patient records.
+60 boxes of files were discarded in a dumpster after the dentist lost his license to practice.
+The files in those boxes contained the protected health information (PHI) of over 56,000 patients.

 In light of the new phase of audits, Dr Andrew Brown – Chair of the ADA Council on Dental Practice – warned the council’s members of the dangers and consequences of HIPAA non-compliance.
 In his statement, Dr Brown said that “there are steep consequences for health care providers that don’t comply with the law and we don’t want to see any dentists having to pay tens of thousands of dollars in a penalty.”

-If a PHI breach occurs – whether it is because of a misplaced laptop or a cyberattack – the OCR will investigate.
-Thus, it is important for CEs and their business associates to carefully catalogue all of their safety measures to show that they were not at fault.
-Some would be mistaken in thinking that the OCR will not care about smaller practices; the office has made it clear that no-one is immune to their audits.
-Additionally, the fines reflect the size and nature of the breach, not the practice.
+If a PHI breach occurs – whether it is because of a misplaced laptop or a cyberattack – OCR will investigate.
+Thus, it is important for CEs and their business associates to ensure they are compliant with HIPAA and document their compliance efforts to show that they were not at fault.
+It is a mistake to think that OCR will not investigate smaller practices.
+OCR has made it clear that no covered entity or business associate is exempt from its enforcement actions.